Educational Information:

 Professional Member (D.O.) of the Osteopathy Quebec Association (OQ)

-Professional member of Yukon Osteopathic Association (YOA)
+Professional Member of Yukon Osteopathic Association (YOA)